Sega AM3: History

 In 1999, AM3 released Top Skater developer Kenji Kanno's Crazy Taxi for the NAOMI system board.
 It quickly became a staple game at a number of arcades and received a Dreamcast port, with more than one million copies sold.
 Another arcade and home release, Virtua Tennis, helped to start a new wave of tennis video games and became one of the Dreamcast's best sellers.
-Derby Owners Club proved to be highly influential as an arcade game with physical card features.Sega restructured its arcade and console development teams into nine semi-autonomous studios headed by the company's top designers in 2000.
+Derby Owners Club proved to be highly influential as an arcade game with physical card features.

+Sega restructured its arcade and console development teams into nine semi-autonomous studios headed by the company's top designers in 2000.
 Oguchi chose to name his new company Hitmaker, as "the perfect translation of our image".
 He expressed a desire to move forward with network gaming and work on new concepts with his staff of 128 employees.
 The company's official name was Hitmaker Co., Ltd. Into 2001, Hitmaker continued to release arcade and Dreamcast games, including Cyber Troopers Virtual-On Force, Confidential Mission, and Segagaga.
 Even with these positive releases, Hitmaker was not reaching the level of success they had before.
 Although in the arcade market Hitmaker built upon the success of Derby Owners Club, with World Club Champion Football and The Key of Avalon which also used physical card features.
-In 2006, Japanese arcades made record profits based on these type of arcade games.
-World Club Champion Football has sold 850 million player cards, as of 2016, making it the best-selling arcade digital collectible card game.
+In 2006, Japanese arcades made record profits based on these types of arcade games.
+World Club Champion Football has sold 850 million player cards, as of 2016, making it the bestselling arcade digital collectible card game.
 Sega was considered to be a pioneer of card related video games, which have become very prevalent in mobile games in Japan.

 Oguchi was promoted in 2003 alongside Yuji Naka and Toshihiro Nagoshi, based on the success of arcade games that used cards.
 Due to Hitmaker being one of the few profitable studio of Sega, Oguchi had the freedom to pursue businesses outside of video games, and invested into the darts business.
 Hitmaker was involved in the establishment of DARTSLIVE Co., Ltd. which produces electronic darts machines, and a darts bar called Bee was opened in Shibuya in 2002.